jaredthecoder/awesome-vehicle-security/README.md

 ## Presentations

-- ["Hopping on the CAN Bus" from BlackHat Asia 2015](https://www.blackhat.com/asia-15/briefings.html#hopping-on-the-can-bus) - A talk from BlackHat Asia 2015 that aims to enable the audience audience to "gain an understanding of automotive systems, but will also have the tools to attack them" by the end of it.
+- ["Hopping on the CAN Bus" from BlackHat Asia 2015](https://www.blackhat.com/asia-15/briefings.html#hopping-on-the-can-bus) - A talk from BlackHat Asia 2015 that aims to enable the audience to "gain an understanding of automotive systems, but will also have the tools to attack them".
 - ["Drive It Like You Hacked It" from DEFCON 23](https://samy.pl/defcon2015/) - A talk and slides from Samy Kamkar's DEFCON 23/2015 talk that includes hacking garages, exploiting automotive mobile apps, and breaking rolling codes to unlock any vehicle with low cost tools.
 - [Samy Kamkar on Hacking Vehicles with OnStar](https://www.youtube.com/watch?v=3olXUbS-prU&feature=youtu.be) - Samy Kamkar, the prolific hacker behind the Samy worm on MySpace, explores hacking into vehicles with OnStar systems.
-- [Remote Exploitation of an Unaltered Passenger Vehicle](https://www.youtube.com/watch?v=OobLb1McxnI) - DEFCON 23 talk, Chris Valasek and Charlie Miller give their now famous talk on hacking into a Jeep remotely and stopping it dead in its tracks.
+- [Remote Exploitation of an Unaltered Passenger Vehicle](https://www.youtube.com/watch?v=OobLb1McxnI) - DEFCON 23 talk Chris Valasek and Charlie Miller give their now famous talk on hacking into a Jeep remotely and stopping it dead in its tracks.
 - [Adventures in Automotive Networks and Control Units](https://www.youtube.com/watch?v=n70hIu9lcYo) - DEFCON 21 talk by Chris Valasek and Charlie Miller on automotive networks.
 - [Can You Trust Autonomous Vehicles?](https://www.youtube.com/watch?v=orWqKWvIW_0) - DEFCON 24 talk by Jianhao Liu, Chen Yan, Wenyuan Xu
 - [Ken Munro & Dave Lodge - Hacking the Mitsubishi Outlander & IOT](https://www.youtube.com/watch?v=YLBQdO6a5IQ) - talk from BSides Manchester 2016 by Ken and Dave of [Pen Test Partners](#who-to-follow)